I Love Brazilian Cheese Bread (Pão de Queijo)

 When I was working in LA, every week my colleagues and I would go to The Farmers Market at the Grove for the Brazilian BBQ.

 Pampas Grill—the stall selling the BBQ—is probably one of the most popular eateries at the Farmers Market.

 There is always a long line of patrons lining up for the hot-off-the-grill, juicy, and scrumptious Brazilian BBQ, and the amazing Brazilian cheese bread, or “Pão de Queijo” – including the Hollywood kind.

 One time, Hollywood star David Arquette and his entourage were lining behind me.

-While the meats served at Pampas Grill are amazingly good, I went there mostly for the Pão de Queijo, or Brazilian cheese bread—the mini cheesy puff in ball shape that is always soft but chewy, puffy, and addictive.
-I would load up a bunch of them to go with the meats.
-Lunch was always good.
+While the meats served at Pampas Grill are amazingly good, myself and others went there mostly for this Pão de Queijo, or Brazilian cheese bread.

 This Brazilian Cheese Bread (Pão de Queijo) recipe is a keeper and I am sure this is going to be one of my favorite baking recipes.